 Clear, barely visable

-Both are a good choice if you are concerned about your appearance, but Invisalign is probably the most subtle.
-If you would like to see how you look with Invisalign you can try Invisalign's free Smile View tool and check out your smile preview right away!
+Both are a good choice if you are concerned about your appearance, but Invisalign treatment is probably the most subtle.
+If you would like to see how you look with the Invisalign system you can try Invisalign's free Smile View tool and check out your smile preview right away!

 Clarity Advanced Braces reviews